mburns2002/Final-Project-Air-Pollution-Analysis/README.md

 From Mina’s research with the Center for Occupational and Environmental Health.

 ## Three Tasks
-1. Look at connections between temperature and PM 2.5 in one village in India over a time period of about one year.
+1. Look at connections between temperature and PM 2.5 in one district in India over a time period of about one year.
-2. Investigate relationship between humidity and PM 2.5 in one village in India over a time period of about one year.
+2. Investigate relationship between humidity and PM 2.5 in one district in India over a time period of about one year.
 3. Compare the two districts, Kallakurichi and Nagapattinam (coastal and inland, respectively), for PM2.5 measurements.

 ## Three additional skills